microsoft/WhatTheHack/010-AzureDevOps/Student/Challenge-05.md

 ### Introduction

-Now, we need to extend our workflow with steps to build a docker image and push it to Azure Container Registry (ACR).
+Now we need to extend our workflow with steps to build a Docker image and push it to Azure Container Registry (ACR).
 In the NEXT challenge, we will configure the Web App to pull the image from ACR.

 Containers are a great way to package and deploy applications consistently across environments.
 If you are new to containers, there are 3 key steps to creating and publishing an image - outlined below.
 Because this is a What The Hack focused on DevOps and not containers, we've strived to make this challenge as straightforward as possible.